 A plan was presented to Council by the Tobermory Marine Association in 2016 to have the ship towed to Tobermory.
 Here it would be sunk and become part of their dive location.
 However, the SS Norisle Steamship Society was able to have these plans scuttled.
+They filed a lawsuit against the Municipality seeking millions in damages.
+This cost the Municipality over \$200 000.

 Then in 2023 the ship was declared a problem vessel by the Canadian Coast Guard.
 This hastened the Municipality's decision to have the ship towed out of the harbour and scrapped.

 In October 1946 the SS Norisle made its maiden voyage with great fanfare and anticipation for the future.
 In 1975 it was towed to Manitowaning again with great fanfare and anticipation for its future there.
-Now it will be towed by the Marine Recycling Corporation to Port Colborne where it will be scrapped.
+On October 11, 2023 it was towed, watched by a silent crowd, to the Marine Recycling Corporation in Port Colborne where it will be scrapped.